 Adding the fatigue factor

 Everything is less fun when we’re tired.
-Fatigue also brings emotions to the surface, especially when we’re frustrated.
+Fatigue also brings emotions to the surface, especially when frustrated (see The Brain Always Wins).
 Adding an extra physical element to something which already pushes mental buttons, like with team targets above, can surface potential problems.
 In doing so, we can set about putting things on the right track.
 The continuous cross-court digging drill is one I sometimes use in this context.
 It’s a drill which gets harder the longer it goes on.
 Players simply have to fight through it.
 As a result, it offers lots of both individual and collective mental toughness training potential.

 Sacrificing game-like elements

 The sacrifice you tend to have to make when you do the four things I talk about above is that you may have to reduce the game-like aspect of things.
 The cross-court digging drill is a good example.
 It involves coaches or players hitting balls over the net from boxes.
-There is very little randomness to it.
-Players are not given the opportunity to read the set or the hitter, position around a block, etc. The movements do break-up the block elements, but they aren’t very game-like.
+Players aren’t given the opportunity to read the set or the hitter, position around a block, etc. The movements do break-up the block elements, but they aren’t very game-like.

 If I told you I used this drill to teach defense then you would be justified in arguing there are better options.
-In this case, however, the drill is one focused on the mental side of things, with digging hit balls simply facilitating that.
+In this case, however, the drill focuses on the mental side of things, with digging hit balls simply facilitating that.
 I’m not suggesting you can’t do mental training in a highly game-like context.
-The hard drill mentioned above is game like, but also very mentally challenging.
+The hard drill mentioned above is game-like, but also very mentally challenging.
 That’s obviously the ideal.
 I’m just saying that there are times when you may have to sacrifice game-replicating elements for your purposes because of your specific priorities at the moment.

 6 Steps to Better Practices - Free Guide